Transparency by Design

 - Learner Progress Metrics.

 - The Guide: An Adult Learner Resource.

 - TbD History.

 - The website provided program-level learning outcomes (aka what students are expected to learn in each program of study), measures of those learning outcomes, and how well recent students have performed.
-This type of data is rarely shared publicly, but TbD partner institutions chose (completely voluntarily!) to share publicly on the web.
-This allowed adult learners to align their personal and professional goals with educational opportunities which have matching program-level learning outcomes.

-At the beginning of 2013, the College Choices for Adults website was shut down, after a unanimous decision of the Transparency by Design Executive Committee.
+At the beginning of 2013, the College Choices for Adults website was shut down, after a unanimous decision made by the Transparency by Design Executive Committee.
 Though a worthwhile project, the College Choices for Adults website was ahead of its time in accountability measures and thus was unable to reach self-sustaining membership levels.

 CCFA The Guide: